-For a suspension (or series of suspensions) of more than 5 days but not more than 15 days in any one term, a reintegration meeting with the Director of Personal Development, Behaviour and Welfare, the student's Head of House, the Vice Principal and parent/carer will take place.
+For a suspension (or series of suspensions) of more than 5 days but not more than 15 days in any one term, a reintegration meeting with the Assistant Principal (Inclusion), the student's Head of Year, the Vice Principal and parent/carer will take place.
 The Principal may attend the meeting.
 The parent/carer can request to make representations at a Governor Discipline Panel.
 This request must be made within 5 Academy days of notification of the suspension by recorded delivery.
 The parent/carer and the Academy will be invited to present evidence to the Governors challenging the decision to impose a suspension.
 Governors will make a decision, which will be provided via the Clerk to Governors, in writing, to the parent/carer and posted within 5 Academy days after the meeting.